omegaml/omegaml/docs/source/guide/restapi.rst

 * dataset - provides access to data
 * model - provides access to models
 * job - provides access to jobs
-* config - provides access to the user-specific omegaml configuration
+* config - provides access to the user-specific omega|ml configuration

 The resource-key and query parameters are optional.
 If a resource-key is not provided, a list of existing resources is returned.
 If a resource-key